 VR Headsets

 Recommending a good virtual reality headset is quite difficult because it's often quite subjective.
 Different headsets have different FOV (field of view) and different resolution; one user may prefer a wider field of view, and the next, entirely the opposite.
 We think that virtual reality headsets are still an emerging technology, that are great for a short usage as they do offer unparalleled and remarkable immersion, however we think they can be unsuitable for solo use (i.e. as a full time replacement for a monitor) as they can be uncomfortable to wear for extended periods of time.
 Furthermore, without motion compensating software, motion sickness can impact your experience.
 VR headsets will continue getting better and better, and become ever more affordable in the future, so they're only going to get better and better.
-Popular choices being the HP Reverb G2 and Oculus Quest 2.
+Popular choices being the HP Reverb G2, Valve Index and Meta Quest 3.

 Shifters